RTIInternational/gobbli/README.md

 Run `gobbli evaluate --help` to see additional available options, including GPU usage.

+#### gobbli explain

+Use this app to generate local explanations for model predictions on a single observation at a time.
+Run the following command:

+    gobbli explain <model_data_dir> <data>

+The `<data>` and `<model_data_dir>`arguments behave exactly as described above under `gobbli explore`, except the model data directory is now mandatory.

+Run `gobbli explain --help` to see additional available options, including GPU usage.

 ## Development

 Assuming you have all prerequisites noted above, you need to install the package and all required + optional dependencies in development mode: